alberthli/frogger/index.markdown

 #### Comparison with Ferrari-Canny

 We also study how our proposed metric $$\ell^*(q)$$ correlates with existing metrics for grasp quality.
-We find that our metric is well-correlated with the traditional $$\epsilon$$-ball (or "Ferrari-Canny") grasp metric, a a standard robustness measure for dexterous grasping.
+We find that our metric is well-correlated with the traditional $$\epsilon$$-ball (or "Ferrari-Canny") grasp metric, a standard robustness measure for dexterous grasping.

 </div>
 </div>